sgowen/GowEngine/README.md

 * Template projects for various platforms reside in [GowEngineMount](https://github.com/sgowen/GowEngineMount), simply clone it into the same directory as GowEngine side by side

 ## Roadmap
-* Configure to use CMake
-* Implement a memory tracker via logging calls to malloc with placement new operator
+* Implement a memory tracker via logging calls to malloc with placement new operator (currently no memory leaks, but if ever I encounter them again, I need to be better equipped for that battle)